ThinkBigAnalytics/ThinkBigChallenge2014/README.md

 This contest is based on a rich genealogy data set from Ancestry.com where each member can create and maintain an individual family tree.
 Since members may share common ancestors, there will inevitably be some overlap between trees.
 Identifying, matching, and de-duplicating these overlaps, at scale, is a significant challenge.

-### Getting the data
+### About the data

-The contest data set consists of over two million JSON-encoded family tree records in a 3GB file (uncompressed).
+The contest data set consists of over two million JSON-encoded family tree records in a 3GB (uncompressed) file.
 Documentation of the record format and a small extract may be found in the `data` directory in the [github repo](https://github.com/ThinkBigAnalytics/ThinkBigChallenge2014/tree/master/data/]).
+The full data set is available for download from Amazon S3 at [https://s3.amazonaws.com/think.big.challenge/AncestryData.gz](https://s3.amazonaws.com/think.big.challenge/AncestryData.gz) as a 337MB gzip file.
 Some preprocessing has been performed on the data, such as standardizing place names and obscuring family names to protect member privacy, and is described in the documentation.

 ### Exploring the data